jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 **Ant-Style Pattern Matches**

-In version 0.8.5 of the plugin onwards, you also have the option to use Ant-style pattern matches for saving assets to Dimensions.
+Instead of using regular expression matching, you may prefer to use Ant-style pattern matches for saving assets to Dimensions.
 As with the Java style regular expressions, this option allows you to enter a number of patterns based on Ant-style pattern matches.
 Ant-style patterns can